google/docsy/userguide/content/en/docs/language/_index.md

 To add content in multiple languages, you first need to define the available languages in a `languages` section in your site configuration.
 Each language can have its own language-specific configuration.
-For example, the Docsy Example Site config specifies that it provides content in English and Norwegian, and that the language version visitors will see by default is English:
+For example, the [Docsy example] site config specifies that it provides content in English, Norwegian, and Persian.
+The default language is English:

 <!-- prettier-ignore-start -->
 {{< tabpane >}}